 Backed by Google Ventures, HomeLight is one of the largest and most popular real estate agent matchmaking sites online.

-Their main selling point, besides being back by Google, is that they treat their agent members in an egalitarian way.
+The main selling point of HomeLight, aside from the credibility of being backed by Google, is that they treat their agent members in an egalitarian way.
 That means they rely heavily on transaction history when matching leads with agents.
-For example, if a lead is looking for a $1,000,000 home in Park Slope, Brooklyn, they will only match them with agents who have recently sold similarly priced home in Park Slope.
+For example, if a lead is looking for a $1,000,000 home in Park Slope, Brooklyn, they will only match them with agents who have recently sold similarly priced homes in Park Slope.

 Like HomeLight, Agent Pronto pulls MLS data to match home buyers and sellers with the most qualified agents for their needs.
 Though they’re a bit smaller and charge a slightly higher fee, Agent Pronto also acts as a referral exchange.
 You can submit your referral leads to Agent Pronto, and they will match them with a qualified agent and pay you a referral fee.